 Using this four-category system, along with his surveys of these sites and his knowledge of PNV and phytosociology, Miyawaki designed his own system for planting forests.

 It works like this: the soil of a future forest site is analyzed and then improved, using locally available sustainable amendments—for example, rice husks from a nearby mill.
-About 50 to 100 local plant species from the above four categories are selected and planted as seedlings in a random mix like you would find growing naturally in the wild.
-The seedlings are planted very densely—20,000 to 30,000 per hectares as opposed to 1,000 per hectare in commercial forestry.
+About 50 to 100 local plant species from the above four categories are selected and planted in clumps as seedlings in a mix like you would find growing naturally in the wild.
+The seedlings are planted very densely—30,000 to 50,000 per hectares as opposed to 1,000 per hectare in commercial forestry.
 For a period of two to three years, the site is monitored, watered, and weeded, to give the nascent forest every chance to establish itself.

 During this early period, the plantings compete with each other for space and access to light and water—a battle that encourages much faster growth.
-In conventional afforestation techniques, 1 meter of growth per year is considered the norm.
+In conventional afforestation techniques, five to ten centimeters of growth per year is considered the norm, depending on the species.
 In the Miyawaki method, trees grow about 10 times faster.
 Once stabilized, the forest is left to flourish, forevermore, on its own without further interference.

 Miyawaki has planted over 40 million trees in this way, in 15 countries, including, especially, his own.
 Critics have accused him of shilling for corporations like Toyota, which have contributed to deforestation in places such as India, and of creating monotonous-looking forests that are expensive to boot.
 But at the age of 91 he continues to plant trees —90 million of them are slated to be put in along Japan’s coast as a buffer against future catastrophic tsunami damage.
 And disciples like Shubhendu Sharma have emerged to pick up where he will eventually leave off.